zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-Our dialogue begins with Brad asking Irene, “Is thi s your first visit to this area?”
+Our dialogue begins with Brad asking Irene, “Is this your first visit to this area?”
 Is this the first time you have been here?
 Irene says,  “It is, and I’m surprised to see so many farms.
 I thought farming was a dying indust ry.”
 A “farm” is a large area of land where food is grown and animals are also ke pt, animals that are used eventually for food.

 Irene thought that “farming was a dying industry.”
 An “industry” (industry) is a business, or more properly a kind of business – a p art of the economy that includes similar kinds of businesses.
 So, we could have the “movie industry.”
 That would include all of the companies here in Los  Angeles and other places that make movies.